Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 ### User Stories
 #### New User Usability Goals
 * As a new user, I want to immediately understand the main purpose of the website
-* As a new user, I want information on what services they offer
+* As a new user, I want to be able to see what services they offer
 * As a new user, I want to be able to easily contact the organisation
+* As a new user, I want to be able to view the privacy policy
+* As a new user, I want to be able to view the terms and conditions of the organisation
+* As a new user, I want to be able to view the Cycle to Work Scheme for the organisation
+* As a new user, I want to be able to view advice on product sizing to suit my needs
+* As a new user, I want to be able to view advice on which product is best suited to my needs
 * As a new user, the navigational layout must be easy to understand and follow
 * As a new user, I want to be able to view the website on all device types
 #### New User Functionality Goals
-* As a new user, I want to register for an account, so that I can access appropriate website content
+* As a new user, I want to register for an account, so that I can view my user profile
+* As a new user, I want to be able to enter personal and payment information securely
+* As a new user, I want to make a purchase without registering for an account
+* As a new user, I want to be able to select my required size and quantity of each product
+* As a new user, I want to be able to view products in my shopping bag
+* As a new user, I want to be able to adjust the contents of my shopping bag before checking out
+* As a new user, I want to be able to view my order confirmation after checkout
-* As a new user, I want to understand what access I have to what website content
+* As a new user, I want to receive a confirmation email when I have completed an order
+* As a new user, I want to be able to subscribe to the organisation's newsletter
+* As a new user, I want to be able to search for a required product
+* As a new user, I want to be able to view a specific classification of products
+* As a new user, I want to be able to see all the products the organisation has for sale

 #### Returning User Functionality Goals
-* As a returning user, I want to have appropriate access to website content as per my permissions
-* As a returning user, I want to be able to find (read/view) the information I'm looking for
+* As a returning user, I want to be able to view my order history
-* As a returning user, I want to be able to create (add) new content, as per my permissions
+* As a returning user, I want to be able to update my personal and delivery details
-* As a returning user, I want to be able to edit (update) existing content, as per my permissions
+* As a returning user, I want to be know that my personal and payment information is secure
-* As a returning user, I want to be able to delete existing content, as per my permissions
+* As a store owner, I want to be able to add a new product to the current stock
-* As a returning user, I want to be able to view all the organisation's active projects in the Chat
+* As a store owner, I want to be able to edit/update an existing product
-* As a returning user, I want to be able to add my ideas or suggestions on the different Project Posts
+* As a store owner, I want to be able to delete an existing product
-* As a returning user, I want confirmation of actions I have performed on the WMP website

 ## Structural Features of the Summit Bike Co. website